Zenamine/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-ca.md

 ## Objective

-IP aliasing is a special network configuration for your OVH servers, which allows you to associate multiple IP addresses with a single network interface.
+IP aliasing is a special network configuration for your OVHcloud servers, which allows you to associate multiple IP addresses with a single network interface.

 **This guide explains how to add failover IPs to your VPS configuration.**